mmbdtp/mmbdtp.github.io/seq-data/using-gzip.md

 > Gzip (GNU zip) compression is a widely used file compression and decompression format and tool that reduces the size of files or data streams to save storage space or reduce data transfer times over a network.
 It was developed as part of the GNU project and is commonly found in Unix-like operating systems, including Linux.

-> tar is a command-line utility and a file format used for archiving and compressing files and directories.
+> `tar` is a command-line utility and a file format used for archiving and compressing files and directories.
 The term "tar" stands for "tape archive," refering to when data was stored on magnetic tapes.
-The "tar" utility is a commonly used tool for creating, extracting, and managing archive files in the tar format.
+The `tar` utility is a commonly used tool for creating, extracting, and managing archive files in the tar format.

 ## Example files
 Make some example files for us to play with.

 You can use any combination of these, or make your own.
 Make at least 3 files.
-You can use a terminal text editor like vi or emacs, but do not use the GUI text editor.
+You can use a terminal text editor like `vi` or `emacs`, but do not use the GUI text editor.

 ```bash
 grep --help   > grep_help.txt